Chichester Lakeside Fishing Park

 Follow the lakes on Facebook @Chichester Lakeside Fishing.

 Park Holidays UK Holiday Home Owners are able to apply with a 50% discount (with proof of Ownership) on all charges including syndicate fisheries, annual fishing passes or day tickets.

 Why not contact your choice of Holiday Park directly for in-depth information on current Fishing Holiday deals?

-Tickets for 2018 – 2019 Season (Starting 15th March 2018) are priced for individual lakes and are for two or three rods, Tickets are not transferable between lakes.
+Tickets for 2021 – 2022 Season (starting 15th March 2021) are priced for individual lakes and are for up to three rods - tickets are not transferable between lakes.
 Visiting anglers please note that these lakes are not stocked to the level of some commercial waters that they may have fished before.

 JUNIOR ANGLERS MUST BE ACCOMPANIED BY AN ADULT AT ALL LAKES AT ALL TIMES